 It’s ok to do the bare minimum

 There are some days when I feel good enough to organize my sons toys and put them away neatly, and there are days when I push them off to the side.
 Neither one of those is better than the other.
 I am still a worthy human being whether I organize the toys or just push them aside.
+Some days I have a perfectly tidy home, and sometimes I only leave enough space for my family and I to function.
+Regardless of what I have the energy and brain power for, neither state of my home is more superior to the other.

 We as a society have been taught to be excellent at everything.
 I don’t think there’s much wrong with wanting to be excellent, but when you’re a mom (or really anyone), excellence can be exhausting.
 As a mom, you may already experience exhaustion, so cleaning excellently can feel like the last nail in the coffin for you.